-Edit, sign, append, and save with 9 of our favorite PDF editors
+Edit, sign, append, and save with 9 of the best PDF editors

 Adobe Acrobat Pro DC ($15 per month)

 We can’t leave out the company that introduced the PDF more than 20 years ago.
-Adobe’s Acrobat Pro DC is the industry standard for editing PDF files, effortlessly combining the hallmarks of other programs on our list in one, unified location.
-It’s also one of the few premium programs available for both Windows and MacOS, along with one of several on the market boasting dedicated mobile functionality and the ability to convert PDF files into multiple HTML pages in addition to the standard Word, Excel, and PowerPoint document.
+Adobe’s Acrobat Pro DC is the industry standard when it comes to editing PDF files, one that combines the hallmarks of other programs on our list into one, unified piece of software.
+It’s also one of the few premium programs available for both Windows and MacOS, along with one of several on the market that boasts dedicated mobile functionality and the ability to convert PDF files into multiple HTML pages in addition to the standard Word, Excel, and PowerPoint document.

-The software instantly converts and saves scanned documents to PDF, and even possesses the ability to merge multiple documents, spreadsheets, web pages, and the like into a single PDF that’s easily shareable on multiple devices.
-Adobe additionally offers cloud-based storage and document access through acrobat.com, along with password protection and the ability to redact private information.
+The software instantly converts and saves scanned documents to PDF, and even possesses the ability to merge multiple documents, spreadsheets, webpages, and the like into a single PDF that’s easy to share on multiple devices.
+Adobe also offers cloud-based storage and document access through acrobat.com, along with password protection and the ability to redact private information.

 Buy it now from: